TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8s18SXfUqbU?si=mNxjnmbxFKdWFP-4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-the car I elected to build this summer at BlueStamp engineering is based off the autonomous car project by sunfounder.org.
+The car I elected to build this summer at BlueStamp engineering is based off the autonomous car project by sunfounder.org.
 From their original design, I have modified the project significantly.
 I have added three more ultrasonic sensors, headlights, side-lights, tail-lights, programmed the tail-lights, a piezzo passive buzzer, and a programmed on/off switch. in addition to adding components, I also removed the line track sensor seen in the original design.
 This was removed because it no longerwas required for my desired outcome for the project.
 I added all of the modifications listed prior to give the car the ability to preform alike to modern day self driving cars, such as Tesla and Waymo.
 This led to the incorporation of more sensors and physical features, both that would allow for greater representation.

 from the standpoint of sensors, the additional ultrasonic sensors allow for the car to have a greatrer understanding of its own environment.
 This added feature is accompanied by the removal of the line track sensor, as I deemed it unecessary and was therefore using much needed GPIO pins.
 For the physical features, I added the headlights, sidelights, and tailights, to further give the impression that the car was a model of the larger and much more complex self driving cars. the headlights and sidelights run through a basic circuit by being connected to power and ground. in the case of the tailights, the tailights are programmed to signal to spectators the direction the car is to turn.
 The left and right lights are individually programmed. this gives the car the ability to signal left and rght movements, as well as breaking and stopping.
 For audio features, I had the desire to add a 'horn'.
 My vision for the horn was for it to go off, or produce sound, when the car detected an object that was too close (less than 5 inches).
 For this purpose I have used the piezo passive buzzer.
 This buzzer has been programmed to go off whenever an object is detected within 3 inches of the frontmost ultrasonic sensor.
 Finally, for convienence purposes, I have also added an initiation or on/off switch.
 This is to allow for greater controll over powering on and off, as well as further demonstration of the tailight coding. through my code, I have programmed the car to only preform its designated functions when the switch is turned on, and to stop all functions when off. the car is also programmed to have both tailights on when the initiation switch is put into the 'off' state.